-Preferred providers are groups of doctors and other care providers that your insurance company has agreed to pay at a contracted rate.
-Though there are some exceptions, if you choose to see doctors that are outside of this list, the insurance company will either pay less or not pay anything for services you receive.
+In-network (or preferred) providers are groups of doctors and other care providers that your insurance company has agreed to pay at a contracted rate.
+Though there are some exceptions, if you choose to see doctors that are outside of this list (out-of-network), the insurance company will either pay less or not pay anything for services you receive.

 Frequently Asked Questions (FAQs)

-Can I see doctors and other providers not participating in my health plan?
+Can my child see doctors and other providers not participating in my health plan?

 Will my child's health care be paid for if he is injured when we are out of town?